 Recently, two writers reached out to the Strategist on the subject of targeted muscle massagers — both extolled alternatives to the traditional foam roller for rolling out tiny knots in the neck, back, and legs.
 Only thing was, they were two different products.
 Intrigued, we decided to hear both cases to decide which was more convincing.
 Each has its purpose!
 For athletes, the Tiger Tail is a better bet, able to cover a larger surface area of muscle to aid in recovery (much like a regular foam roller).
-For more sedentary folks who just want to massage that annoying part of the back, the Thera Cane bends and twists in ways a roller never could.
+For more sedentary folks (like our columnist Chris Black) who just want to massage that annoying part of the back, the Thera Cane bends and twists in ways a roller never could.

 Challenger One: Tiger Tail